karlmdavis/rps-tourney/dev/work-log.md

 * 2.0h: Started adding in actual persistence to the web service methods.
     * Turned into a bit of a mess.
 Probably will need to go with DAOs to cut down on the code noise.

+### 2013-12-23, Monday

+* 0.25h: Read some more about Spring's magic JpaRepository implementations.
+    * Not really impressed with the idea.
+Too much magic.
+Also: doesn't support detachment.